Unleash Your Kids’ Creativity with DIY Fluffy Slime

 Edible marshmallow slime is made with just two ingredients and food color.

-In honor of the patriotic summer holidays me and my little guy created this batch of edible slime in red, white and blue with an edible silver addition.
+In honor of the patriotic summer holidays, we created this batch of edible slime in red, white, and blue with silver sparkles.
 Don’t worry, the silver glitter is edible too!

 Marshmallows, Powdered Sugar, Food Coloring & Edible Glitter is all you need for this project.